ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.cloud/README.md

 [![NPM](https://nodei.co/npm/iobroker.cloud.png?downloads=true)](https://nodei.co/npm/iobroker.cloud/)

-This adapter allows connection from internet through ioBroker cloud to local installation of ioBroker.
+This adapter allows connection from the internet through ioBroker cloud to local installation of ioBroker.

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.**
 For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.